Learning to Defer in Congested Systems: The AI-Human Interplay: Introduction

 \section{Introduction}

-Recent advances in Artificial Intelligence (AI) provide the promise of freeing humans from repetitive tasks by \emph{responsive} automation, thus enabling the humankind to focus on more creative endeavors \cite{forbesAI}.
-One example of automating traditionally human-centric tasks is content moderation targeting misinformation and explicitly harmful content in social platforms such as Facebook \cite{Facebook-standard}, Twitter \cite{X-rule}, and Reddit \cite{reddit-automod}.
-Historically (e.g., forums in the 2000s), human reviewers would monitor all exchanges to detect any content that violated the community standards \cite{roberts2019behind}.
-That said, the high volume of posts in current platforms coupled with the advances in AI has led platforms to automate their content moderation, harnessing the responsiveness of AI.\footnote{Facebook reports 60 billion posts per month with about 15,000 reviewers (Apr.-Jun.
-2023 \cite{Facebook-standard}).} This trend of automating traditionally human-centric tasks applies broadly beyond content moderation; for example, speedy insurance claim process \cite{Pingan} and domain-specific generative AI copilots \cite{Github}.
+Recent advances in Artificial Intelligence (AI) provide the promise of freeing humans from repetitive tasks by \emph{responsive} automation, thus enabling the humankind to focus on more creative endeavors \citep{forbesAI}.
+One example of automating traditionally human-centric tasks is content moderation targeting misinformation and explicitly harmful content in social media such as Facebook \citep{Facebook-standard}, Twitter \citep{X-rule}, and Reddit \citep{reddit-automod}.
+Historically (e.g., forums in the 2000s), human reviewers would monitor all exchanges to detect any content that violated the community standards \citep{roberts2019behind}.
+That said, the high volume of content in current platforms coupled with the advances in AI has led platforms to automate their content moderation, harnessing the responsiveness of AI.\footnote{ According to \cite{makhijani2021quest}, Meta receives billions of content pieces per day.
+Among them, at least 2 million content pieces are reviewed by Meta's 15,000 human reviewers~\citep{Avadhanula2022}.
+The New York Times reports that a reviewer can check up to $700$ content pieces per shift \citep{Facebook-nyt}.
+These together imply a review ratio of around $0.2\%$ to $1\%$.} This trend of automating traditionally human-centric tasks applies broadly beyond content moderation; for example, speedy insurance claim process \citep{Pingan} and domain-specific generative AI copilots \citep{Github}.

-However, excessive use of automation in such human-centric applications significantly reduces the \emph{reliability} of the systems.
+However, excessive use of automation in such human-centric applications significantly reduces the \emph{system reliability}.
 AI models are trained based on historical data and therefore their predictions reflect patterns observed in the past that are not always accurate for the current task.
 On the other hand, humans' cognitive abilities and expertise make humans more attune to correct decisions.
-In content moderation, particular posts may have language that is unclear, complex, and too context-dependent, obscuring automated predictions \cite{Facebook-content}.
-Similarly, AI models may wrongfully reject a valid insurance claim \cite{eubanks2018automating} and Large Language Model copilots may hallucinate non-existing legal cases \cite{Lawyer-chatgpt}.
+In content moderation, particular content may have language that is unclear, complex, and too context-dependent, obscuring automated predictions \citep{Facebook-content}.
+Similarly, AI models may wrongfully reject a valid insurance claim \citep{eubanks2018automating} and Large Language Model (LLM) copilots may hallucinate non-existing legal cases \citep{Lawyer-chatgpt}.
 These errors can have significant ethical and legal repercussions.